 - It’s delicious spread on toast or crackers.

-- Sandwich spread with sliced tomatoes, sprouts and lettuce.
+- Try it as a vegan sandwich filling with sliced tomatoes, sprouts, and lettuce.

 This recipe is delicious whether you ferment it or not.
-However, fermentation adds a tangy flavour dimension, so if you skip the fermentation then replace the starter culture with 2 tbsp of lemon juice or cider vinegar.
+However, fermentation adds rich and a tangy flavor dimension.

-- Kombucha: If you make kombucha or other fermented beverages, then a bit of strongly cultured tea will work.
+- Kombucha is very similar to ACV.
+If you make kombucha or other fermented beverages, then replace the vinegar in the recipe with a bit of strongly brewed beverage.

 - Prep Time: 15 minutes